prebuild/docker-images/README.md

 ## About

-All images include `node`, `npm`, `npx` and a preconfigured build toolchain suitable for `node-gyp` and `prebuildify`.
+All images include Node.js LTS, Python 3.x, npm and a preconfigured build toolchain suitable for `node-gyp` and `prebuildify`.
 For example:

 ```
-> docker run --rm -it ghcr.io/prebuild/alpine node -v
+> docker run --rm ghcr.io/prebuild/alpine node -v
 v14.17.4
 ```